 Size matters when it comes to commercial office space.
-After all, you need to balance prioritizing a comfortable environment with enough space for your team with eliminating wasted space.
+After all, you need to balance prioritizing a comfortable environment with enough space for your team, all while keep your office space fully utilized.

 Also, the size of your commercial space is a main determinant of your monthly rent.
 So, there’s no room for error.